 One day soon a new generation of Israel will right this wrong.
 Then will the Kingdom of Adonai come.
 Our Messiah will return from heaven to Israel and restore Israel to the fulfillment of all of the promises.
 Then will the will of Avinu Shebashamayim (our Father in heaven) be done on earth as it is done in heaven.

 Statement #7.
-Messiah’s commitment to the flock of Israel is evidenced by His commitment to freely and intentionally die a sacrificial atoning death for His people.
-In just this mashal alone the Messiah says four times he will voluntarily lay down His life.
-Abba Avinu has a special love for His Chosen One because the Father loves His sheep.
-The Good Shepherd was tasked by the Shepherd of Israel (the Holy One) to put the welfare of the flock ahead of His own life.
+Messiah’s commitment to the flock of Israel is evidenced by his commitment to freely and intentionally die a sacrificial atoning death for his people.
+In just this mashal alone the Messiah says four times he will voluntarily lay down his life.
+Abba Avinu has a special love for his Chosen One because the Father loves His sheep.
+The Good Shepherd was tasked by the Shepherd of Israel (the Holy One) to put the welfare of the flock ahead of his own life.

 Eleven Explanations regarding the ‘other’ Sheep not of ‘this’ Flock:

 Explanation #2.
 In Messiah’s last mashal our study took us back to the time of Jacob.
-It was in the account of His Generation that we studied the time of Jacob’s Return to Israel.
+It was in the account of his Generation that we studied the time of Jacob’s Return to Israel.
 In the narrative of Jacob’s Return to Israel we discovered that he had symbolically purchased a plot of land at the foot of Mount Gerizim (הַר גְּרִזִּים-the Mount of Blessings), located in the region of Shechem (שְׁכֶם).
-Without getting into the bazaar circumstances that were involved (we will no doubt discuss this matter at some other time), an actual covenant was made and ratified by Adonai between the family of Jacob (later called Israel) and the Gentile City-Nation of the Shechemites.
+Without getting into the bazaar circumstances that were involved (we will no doubt discuss this matter at some other time), an actual covenant was made and ratified by Adonai (our G-d) between the family of Jacob (later called Israel) and the Gentile City-Nation of the Shechemites.

 Explanation #3.
 This covenant that was shamefully (but understandably) violated by the sons of Jacob was honored by Adonai (cf. Genesis 33:18–34:31).
 Therefore, the inclusion of the Shechemites (Gentiles) in the covenant by the family of Jacob-Israel was later honored by the nation of Israel (through Joshua, Yehoshua, Yeshua).